-The major indicator for this measure of success is the percent of families that reported reading to their children every day during a typical week.
+Statewide average for Tennessee: 15% of families in TN reported reading with their children every day in a typical week.

 Zogby Analytics was commissioned by TQEE to conduct a new survey of 2,507 Tennessee parents with a child under age 9.
 The survey is large-scale, new (administered June 23, 2022 through August 1, 2022), and has a sampling frame that matches the Tennessee demographics (race, age, family size) for households with a child under age 9, labor market conditions in Tennessee (earnings, sector of work), and regional populations.
 Based on a confidence interval of 95 percent, the margin of error for the 2,507 surveys is +/- 2.0 percentage points.
 The regional analysis is based regional oversampling.

 The parent survey question for this indicator was adapted from the American Time Use Survey:

 The gold standard for reading with children is every day (7 days a week).
 Maternal, Infant, and Early Childhood Home Visiting program uses this measure for their early literacy benchmark (Measure 11) as noted in pages 38-40 of the MIECHV performance measure guidance.
 It is important to note that this benchmark is for children under 6 yrs and our survey includes children under 9 years.

 Northeast TN includes the following counties: Carter, Cocke, Greene, Hamblen, Hancock, Hawkins, Johnson, Sullivan, Unicoi and Washington